kkunapuli/kkunapuli.github.io/_pages/sandbox.md

 [Store ALL the Data]({% link _pages/dfs/distributed_system.md %}) : I had a great time designing and building a Distributed File System (DFS) with a team and wanted to share some of the things I learned.

 Split it.
 Map it.
 Send it.
-Reduce it!
+Count it!
 : in progress

 MapReduce: bloom filter